 I highly recommend this book to anyone that enjoys a gritty, dark, historical romance with complex characters, suspenseful storylines, domestic discipline, and dom/sub relationships.
 There is no black and white in this book, but sometimes that grey area is what takes a book from good to great. -Kindle Junkies

 Darker than Ms. Smarts’ other books, but every bit as well-crafted, this book pulled me in from page one.
 It takes a series of heart-pounding, riveting events for Emma to realize that her happily-ever-after is in the very arms of the man she once thought her enemy.
 An achingly beautiful story well-deserving of five stars! -Jane Henry, Bestselling Author of The Boston Doms series

 Once again, a winner knocked out of the ballpark.
 I loved this story. -Redrabbitt, Top 1% Goodreads Reviewer

-Available in Audiobook!
+Available as an Audiobook!

 Read the First Chapter for Free

 The lit wood in the fireplace crackled pleasantly.
 Next to it, Emma Brookstone sat on a walnut chair with soft cushioning and propped her feet on a matching ottoman.
 She flipped through the pages of a dime novel and sipped black tea, flavored with one cream, two sugars, and a drop of honey.